gcostello65/BuffkinzEngine/README.md

 # Buffkinz
-Creating a 3D game engine and adding some computer vision image processing
+Creating a rendering engine and implementing algorithms that I am interested in.
+Trying to get into computer graphics :)